Japan Sightseeing Guide

 The mausoleum of Tokugawa Ieyasu, unifier and first shogun of Japan, is one of the most important historical sites in the Tokyo region and one of the more impressive you’ll see in Japan.
 The lower Nikko area near the town is home to the historical sites, but you can also venture up into the Okku-Nikko (‘Deep Nikko’) area where there’s a significant altitude gain and thus cooler temperatures in which to enjoy the area’s lakes and waterfalls (Nikko is another famous region for autumn colours later in the year).

 If you have the JR Pass you can take the shinkansen from Tokyo Station (or Ueno) to Utsunomiya then change to the JR Nikko Line, journey time 1h45.
 Without a JR Pass it’s a fair bit cheaper (and only a little slower) to use the private Tobu Railway; taking their Kinu express train from Asakusa and changing to the Tobu Nikko Line at Shimo-Imaichi gives a journey time of 2 hours.
 You can easily visit the mausoleum as a day trip from Tokyo, but if you also want to get up to Okku-Nikko you’ll need to either stay in Nikko or set off at the crack of dawn.
-Search Agoda for hotels in Nikko
+Search Hotels Combined for hotels in Nikko

 Hakone: the Fuji-Hakone-Izu National Park lies not far west of Yokohama, consisting of the Mt Fuji area and the Izu Peninsula.